 Hepatitis A Vaccine, Inactivated (hep-a-TYE-tis A VAX-een, in-AK-ti-vay-ted), Hepatitis B Vaccine Recombinant (hep-a-TYE-tis B VAX-een re-KOM-bin-ant)

-Prevents infection with hepatitis A and hepatitis B in adults (18 years old or older).
+Prevents infection caused by hepatitis A and hepatitis B viruses.

 There may be other brand names for this medicine.